© John Wiley & Sons Ltd

 Manuscripts and tables

 In order to be processed by our production team, all files should be editable and saved as .doc or .rtf.
 Please note: PDF (.pdf) is not a .doc or .rtf file format and is therefore not an appropriate file type.
 Manuscripts should be double line spaced with 2.5cm margins.
 Use 10pt Helvetica or Arial font.
 Headings: main (section) headings [A] in bold sentence case; sub-headings [B] in italic sentence case; sub-sub-headings [C] in italic sentence case with the text continued on the same line.

 Naming convention Figures should be prepared in an appropriate graphic package and named according to DOS conventions, e.g. 'figure1.tif'.
 Space in the print version is limited.
-Please consider if any of your figures (or tables) could appear online only as Supplementary Information.
+Please consider if any of your figures (or tables) could appear online only as Supplementary Data.
 Additional figures and tables can be made available on the web version of the journal.

 Lines should not be thinner than 0.25 pt and in-fill patterns and screens should have a density of at least 10%.
 Use 10pt Helvetica font for labels.

 Audio/ Video recordings